fox-one/fennec/README.md

 - **Be aware of the cyber attack: If someone gets your keystore file, your money is stolen.**
 - In one word, if you lost the control to the keystore, you are fucked up.

-### 2.1 Import an existed keystore
+### 🗝 Import an existed keystore

 1. visit https://developers.mixin.one/dashboard
 2. create a new app
-3. "Secret -> APP SESSION -> RSA session", create a new keystore file and download it
+3. "Secret -> APP SESSION -> RSA session or Ed25519 session", create a new keystore file and download it
 4. open Fennec, import it into Fennec.
 5. if you can not select the keystore file, try to tap the "fullscreen" icon to open Fennec in a new tab

-### 2.2 Create via account service providers
+### 🔑 Create via account service providers

 Not ready yet.